Approximate inference of marginals using the IBIA framework: Proofs

 \begin{proposition} The normalization constant of the distribution encoded by the calibrated beliefs in $CTF_k$ is the estimate of probability of evidence states $e_1, \hdots, e_k$. \end{proposition} \begin{proof} The initial factors assigned to $CTF_{1}$ are CPDs of variables in $Y_1$.
 Therefore, using Proposition~\ref{prop:tp}, the NC obtained after calibration is $Z_1=P(e_1)$.

 $CTF_{1,a}$ is obtained after approximation of $CTF_1$.
-All CTs in $CTF_{1,a}$ are calibrated CTs (refer Proposition~5 in~\citet{IBIAPR}).
-Since the approximation algorithm ensures that connected CTs remain connected, each CT in $CTF_{1}$ corresponds to a single CT in $CTF_{1,a}$.
-Using Proposition~\ref{prop:appBeliefs}, we know that the belief of variables within any clique in $CTF_{1,a}$ is same as that in $CTF_{1}$.
-Therefore, the normalization constant (NC) of the clique beliefs in corresponding CTs in $CTF_1$ and $CTF_{1,a}$ is also the same.
-Therefore, the overall NC of $CTF_{1,a}$ which is the product of NCs of disjoint CTs is also the same in both CTFs.
+All CTs in $CTF_{1,a}$ are calibrated CTs and the normalization constant of the distribution in $CTF_{1,a}$ is same as that of $CTF_1$ (refer Propositions~6 and 9 in \citet{IBIAPR}.
 However, due to local marginalization, the overall distribution represented by $CTF_{1,a}$ is approximate.
 The probability distribution corresponding to $CTF_{1,a}$ can be written as follows.

 where $X_{1,a}$ is the set of variables in $CTF_{1,a}$.